Last Updated on 06/04/2023

 The thermal pool Thermen & Badewelt Sinsheim is now the second main attraction of the city.
 There are three parts here: saunas, a thermal pool and a sport pool.
 In the thermal pool, you can drink cocktails at the same time.
 And in the summer they move the roof, and this is an amazing feeling.

 But it has two drawbacks: firstly, children from 5 to 16 years old can get there only on Saturday (for some, this is a dignity) and a high price.
-If these disadvantages do not suit you, then you should pay attention to other thermal pools in the region: Aquatol (Neckarsulm, more entertaining), Rappsodie (Bad Rappenau, more medicinal), Solebad (Bad Wimpfen, small).

 Bad Friedrichshall, Heilbronn

-Heilbronn – quite a large industrial city.
+Heilbronn (4) – quite a large industrial city.
 It was once one of the oldest German cities (first mentioned in 741), a trading port on the river.
 In 1944, British aircraft destroyed 7,000 residents and 80 percent of buildings.
 Therefore, there is practically nothing to look at in it now.

 From the restored and preserved remnants of history

-- the Gothic Town Hall (1417, rebuilt 20 century) with a clock (1580) showing also the days of the week in the form of planets and the months in the form of zodiac signs.
+• the Gothic Town Hall (1417, rebuilt 20 century) with a clock (1580) showing also the days of the week in the form of planets and the months in the form of zodiac signs.
 Figurs at the clock play every hour (engels, ships), rooster – every 4 hours;

-- gothic cathedral of st. Kilian with a tower, considered one of the first Renaissance buildings north of the Alps (16th century), and the restored wooden late Gothic choirs from 1487.
+• gothic cathedral of st. Kilian with a tower, considered one of the first Renaissance buildings north of the Alps (16th century), and the restored wooden late Gothic choirs from 1487.

 The sights of Bad Friedrichshall and Heilbronn indicated on the official route can be completely neglected.
-Unless you are interested in Experimenta in Heilbronn – a science museum, very modern and of a high standard.
+Unless you are interested in Experimenta (Link) in Heilbronn – a science museum, very modern and of a high standard.

-Weinsberg
+5. Weinsberg

-But in Weinsberg it is worth stopping by for an hour to see the ruins of a local fortress with curious story.
+In Weinsberg it is worth stopping by for an hour to see the ruins of a local fortress with curious story.

 Weinsberg Fortress – one of the oldest in Germany, was built already in the 10th century.
 During the struggle between the Hohenstaufens and Welfs (12th century), King Konrad laid siege to the fortress and invited the women to leave it, taking with them the most valuable things.
 The women left the fortress carrying their husbands.
 Konrad remained true to his word and spared everyone, and the fortress was named “Women’s Faithfulness” (Weibertreu).
 In the 16th century, during the peasant war, the fortress was destroyed.